 Today I made a pile of rocks with my kiddo for an hour.
 It was a three inch square pile of little tiny rocks.
 Today I developed a photo of a partially focused tree.
-It was a forgettable moment that … Continue reading
+It was a forgettable moment … Continue reading

 I spent the night in jail and looked at the walls and I wondered how I would eat the food for years and days and days on end.
 From the perspective of day one (and only one) it was inedible. … Continue reading

 I am thinking about the tide and watching it now, again, for several days.
 We are about 60 feet above the tideline in a house on the Oregon coast and I can see the ocean moving from above.
-I know there … Continue reading
+I know … Continue reading

 I have four words for my son for his learning.
 These are springboards.
 They (you know, “them”) will teach him how to read and add/subtract in those rooms.
-After that (before that really, as in right now), this, these: Passion Curiosity … Continue reading
+After that (before that really, as in right now), this, these: Passion … Continue reading

 In my dream dogs run, Grass bends; I hear them gallop.
 A river turns north.

 I have read that the distractions and addictions we play with are the branches and leaves of a tree.
-The trunk of the tree is called codependence, a ridiculous word with no relationship by meaning to the word that makes it … Continue reading
+The trunk of the tree is called codependence, a ridiculous word with no relationship by meaning to the word that … Continue reading

 As a kid I often stood in receding waters at the sand bars staring out at the straight line separating the Gulf of Mexico from the bleached blue sky.
-Faded clouds, baked in the relentless heat, not even white, coloroless, lolled … Continue reading
+Faded clouds, baked in the relentless heat, not even white, coloroless, … Continue reading